icons8/lunacy-docs/docs/index.md

 ### Export Assets

-You can export any assets from you document in PNG, SVG, XAML.
+You can export any assets from your document in PNG, SVG, XAML.

 ![Export assets in PNG, SVG, XAML](public/mAz4bmww76HilrhUizdqvw_img_3.jpg)